When is England v Italy? Women’s Euro 2025 semi-final kick-off time and TV channel

 The nature of England’s first-half performance means there may be some changes anyway, with Chloe Kelly pushing for more involvement after her explosive impact off the bench against Sweden.

-Jess Carter, who has revealed she has received racist abuse throughout Euro 2025 and is stepping back from social media, struggled in defence before England’s reshuffle and Morgan and Niamh Charles could be involved if Williamson is unavailable and Wiegman decides to make more changes either side of Alex Greenwood.
+Wiegman said Jess Carter is “ready to play” after she revealed the received racist abuse she has received throughout Euro 2025, but Esme Morgan or Niamh Charles could be involved if Wiegman decides or is required to make defensive changes either side of Alex Greenwood.

 Possible England XI: Hampton; Bronze, Williamson, Greenwood, Charles; Walsh, Stanway, Toone; James, Russo, Hemp